Equivariant, Safe and Sensitive -- Graph Networks for New Physics: A Physics application: Tagging semi-visible jets

 \subsection{Network Architecture and training}

 The network analysis is carried out using the \textsc{PyTorch-Geometric} \cite{fey2019fast} package.
-We consider an IRC-safe \texttt{EdgeConv} architecture similar to the one studied in reference~\cite{Konar:2021zdg} as an example of a non-equivariant architecture.
+We consider an IRC-safe \texttt{EdgeConv} operation modified with the radius graph and the energy-weighted structure as an example of a non-equivariant architecture.
+The message passing operation for this architecture follows from Eq. (\ref{eq:ewmp}), with $\hat{\Phi}$ being an MLP which takes the input of the form:

 For ease of reading, we name the three architecture as \et-EMPN, \ot-EMPN, and EdgeConv-EMPN.
 As one of the hallmarks of equivariant architectures is the efficiency of feature extraction with a low number of tunable parameters, we consider a small variant containing about 4k parameters and a large variant containing about 150k parameters.
 The \et-EMPN and \ot-EMPN have the same structure of MLPs, and the difference arises from the edge input to $\Phi^{(l)}_e$ and the aggregation of the vectors.
 Since the EdgeConv-EMPN has only one MLP, while the equivariant ones have three, we reduce the dimensionality of the hidden (scalar) node representations in the latter to keep the number of parameters comparable.
 We apply the message-passing operation twice for all architectures and extract the IRC-safe graph representation after each operation to feed to a classifier MLP.
 A schematic diagram for the equivariant ones is shown on the right side of figure~\ref{fig:o2_architecture}.

 For the small parameter size, the equivariant architectures have a 12-dimensional updated scalar node feature after each message operation, while the EdgeConv-EMPN has 16-dimensional updated node features.
 For $l\in\{1,2\}$, the MLPs $\Phi^{(l)}_e$, $\Phi^{(l)}_x$, and $\Phi_h^{(l)}$ have two hidden layers with the same dimension as the updated scalar feature dimension.
 Similarly, the edge MLPs have two hidden layers with the same dimensions as the updated node features.
 An analogous architecture is repeated for the large parameter case, with the equivariant ones updating 80-dimensional scalar node features and the EdgeConv-EMPN updating 128-dimensional ones.
 All hidden layers have \texttt{ReLU} activation.
 Except for $\Phi_x^{(l)}$'s, which have a one-dimensional output with \texttt{Sigmoid} activation, we do not put any output activation for the other MLPs.
 The graph representation for the \et-EMPN and \ot-EMPN cases is obtained from the two scalar node representations and two vector node representations.